swissi2000/ProbeApp-Test/docs/ATCsetup.md

 I suggest that you turn the Feedrate Overwrite all the way down and always keep a finger on the **Cycle Cancel** or the **Emergency Stop** button.

-Also Note that the **Feed Hold** Button is inactive while CNC12 is in a M6 Tool Change command so all the moves that occure in a M6 Tool Change cannot be stopped with the **Feed Hold** button you have to use **Cycle Cancel** to stop the move.
+Also Note that the **Feed Hold** Button is inactive while CNC12 is in a M6 Tool Change command so all the moves that occure in a M6 Tool Change cannot be stopped with the **Feed Hold** button.
+You have to use **Cycle Cancel** to stop the move.

 ### Testing the ATC Functionality
 * Assign all Bin#'s to a Tool# in the Bin# Column.
 To mix things up a little you can assign Tool #10 to Bin #1, Tool #20 to Bin #2 etc. until you have all Bins assigned to a tool.